What Are Game Improvement Irons?

 Are Game Improvement Irons For Beginners?

-Game improvement irons are for beginners and tour pros alike.
+Yes, game improvement irons are great for beginners and tour pros alike.
 While you will see a mix of clubs in a tour pro’s or expert’s bag, and a variety of clubs from player to player, if you are an absolute beginner then you should give heavy consideration to building in as much game improvement technology as possible.

 What Is The Difference Between Player’s Irons And Game Improvement Irons?

-These days, the differences are less night and day than they are shades of gray.
-Of course the “true” players irons would be a “true” blade or even a muscle-back blade (with a slight bulge and no cavity), but the majority of irons the market and the majority of irons played by the best players in the world fall into some kind of range of game improvement.
+Players irons, like the Titleist T100 have a thin top line and minimal offset, as well as a smaller club head than game improvement irons, but the majority of irons the market and the majority of irons played by the best players in the world fall into some kind of range of game improvement.

 What Irons Should A 20 Handicap Play?